timber Hill Farm'S STORY

 New England farms are a hugely burdensome, unending maintenance project and a large scale renovation project to revive the farm's land and buildings is also well underway.
 Howe family improvements include adding a dairy barn (since removed), pole barn and sugar houses to the Gunstock Hill farm, restoring both of the Rand farm houses on Gunstock Hill [the Philbrick Rand house is no longer in the family], building a new three story timber frame barn behind the Simon Rand house, the restorations of the Smith house and barn on the Intervale (the home of Beans & Greens farmstand), adding the timber frame pavilion to Beans & Greens Farm, as well as the ongoing restoration of the Tilton Farm house, buildings and property.
 This is not to mention the ambitious and unprecedented Howe Barn project.

-In 2021, prior to its 32nd season, the Beans & Greens Farmstand retail operation was sold to a new ownership group, although all agricultural land was retained by the Howe family, as was the continued responsibility of growing fresh food for the farmstand.
+In 2021, prior to its 32nd season, the Howe family transitioned from the Beans & Greens Farm retail operation (sold to a new ownership group) to a more wholesale oriented produce and meat program.
+All agricultural land was retained by the Howe family (and remains in agricultural productions), as was the continued responsibility of growing fresh food for the Beans & Greens Farm.

 ~ THE HOWE FARMS; FIGHTING FOR AGRICULTURE'S FUTURE ~